 While serving with EHK-12, the program participated in the 5th Avenue Theatre High School Musical Theatre Awards for many years.
 From 2004-2016, Shileah was nominated or honorably mentioned for Outstanding Direction 9 times (winning in 2016), Outstanding Overall Musical 6 times (winning in 2014), Outstanding Musical Direction 4 times, Outstanding Choreography twice, Outstanding Costuming 9 times (winning in 2009) and Outstanding Scenic Design 3 times (winning in 2006).
 In addition, the program received Educational Impact Awards 3 times and was nominated for Distinctive Programing in 2005.
 Her students have been nominated over 70 times, and many have been honored with 5th Avenue Awards for their work and performances.

-Several former Ballyhoo students are working professionally in the fields of musical theatre, music and theatre education, and many other students are also attending musical theatre and theatre education collegiate programs.
-Her students are working and studying in cities such as New York City, Seattle, Chicago, Cincinnati, and others.
+Many former Ballyhoo students are working professionally in the fields of musical theatre, music and theatre education, with dozens of students attending musical theatre and theatre education collegiate programs.
+Her students are working and studying in cities such as New York City, Seattle, Chicago, Los Angeles, Cincinnati, St. Louis, and others.
 Shileah enjoys preparing students to enter the collegiate stage of musical theatre.

 Ryan (he/him) started working with Shileah and Ballyhoo Theatre when he was 8 years old, and was one of her first students.
 In addition to acting in dozens of shows he was also very active as a Stage Manager, ASM, Lighting Designer, and helped with set building, props and assisting with younger students.
 As a performer with Ballyhoo, Ryan was last seen in the alumni shows BEND 2: R&J and Pageant, and two Late Night with Ballyhoo cabarets.